Slip Disc Treatment In Shah Alam

 Don’t live with slip-disc.
 Get the best slip-disc treatment in Shah Alam today.
 Contact the nearest Chiropractic Specialty Center® now; we would be happy to help you.

 The tube is a confined space.
-If you are claustrophobic, please discuss it with our clinical teams, so that we can make the appropriate preparations for your MRI examinations.
-For patients with claustrophobia there is an option for an “open” MRI; however, the image quality is not as good.
+If you are claustrophobic, please discuss it with our clinical teams so that we can make the appropriate preparations for your MRI examinations.
+There is an option for an “open” MRI; however, the image quality is not as good.

 Sometimes MRI findings do not match a patient’s symptoms and signs.
-Inconsistency may be because MRI is performed with the patient in a supine and non-weight bearing position, whereas, symptoms are most often present when weight bearing while sitting, bending, lifting, or walking.
-MRI findings must always be put into perspective and correlated with the patient’s symptoms and signs.
+Inconsistency may be because MRI is performed with the patient in a supine and non-weight-bearing position.
+In contrast, symptoms are most often present when weight bearing while sitting, bending, lifting, or walking.
+MRI findings must always be considered and correlated with the patient’s symptoms and signs.

 Informed patients always get better results.
 Another critical point to a successful outcome is the consistency of care.
 We can’t help your recovery if you miss or don’t show up for your treatments.
 So, take our advice and complete your treatment plan per our recommendation.

-In additions to the information you will be given about your condition and treatment plans, our clinical teams will thoroughly go over the Do’s and Don’ts.
-The Do’s may include home stretches, exercises, icing or a combination of these.
-While the don’ts often include limiting prolonged sitting, poor posture, lifting of heavy objects and at times, athletic activities.
+In addition to the information you will be given about your condition and treatment plans, our clinical teams will thoroughly review the Dos and Don’ts.
+The dos may include home stretches, exercises, icing, or a combination.
+While the don’ts often include limiting prolonged sitting, poor posture, lifting heavy objects, and at times, athletic activities.

 Chiropractic Specialty Centers have successfully treated even the most difficult slip-disc conditions.
 Slip-Disc treatment in Shah Alam (Chiropractic Specialty Center®) is always focused on addressing the root cause of injury, not just the symptoms, which make us different from the rest.

 The RxDecom® gives a series of mechanical pulls to the problematic disc level in the lower back or neck without causing any pain.
-The strength and angle of the pull are patient-specific; our Chiropractor must input patient data on the computer connected to the RxDecom®, and the treatment is directed exactly to the particular condition.
+The strength and angle of the pull are patient-specific; our Chiropractor must input patient data on the computer connected to the RxDecom®, and the treatment is directed precisely to the particular condition.